forvev/hd_guard/README.md

 The essential idea of this program is keeping track of your disk space.

 The user can provide the vaule, which will be followed in the next steps.
-When disk usage reach this treshold vaule, the displays information about it.
+When disk usage reach this treshold vaule, the program displays information about it.
 There are two ways; clear the partition or just skip it.

 When we choose the first one the program will display a set of proposed files to choose (in the next steps it will be removed or archiced - depends on user).
 Everything is properly selected.
 It avoids files such as links, system's files.
 Generally speaking any files, which are important for our system, won't be proposed.